mnelson4/printmyblog/readme.txt

 = The Print Page says "There seems to be an error initializing...", or is stuck on "Loading Content", or I can't filter by categories or terms from the print setup page=

-You may have disabled the WP REST API.
-(Eg by using "All in One WP Security" plugin's "Disallow Unauthorized REST API Requests" or "Disable REST API" plugin).
-Print My Blog uses the WP REST API to load your posts into the print-page, so please ensure the WP REST API is enabled.
+A plugin has probably disabled the WP REST API, which Print My Blog uses for loading data.

+This is often done by a security plugin.

+* Don't use "Disable REST API" plugins
+* "All in One WP Security" has a setting called "Disallow Unuahtorized REST API requests".
+Disable it.
+* Wordfence has a setting on their "All Options" page, under "Brute Force Proection", called "Prevent discovery of usernames through ‘/?author=N’ scans, the oEmbed API, and the WordPress REST API".
+Disable it.

 = How do I remove post content from the printout? =